-The Quaker Institute for the Future’s 2023 Summer Research Seminar will be held from July 17-21 using Zoom.
-There will be no registration fee; instead, participants in QIF videoconferencing seminars are encouraged to make a donation to QIF that is within their means.
-Youth Grants in the amount of $500 are available to support activist/researchers 18-35 (see details below).
+The Quaker Institute for the Future’s 2023 Summer Research Seminar was held from July 17-21 using Zoom.
+There was no registration fee; instead, participants in QIF videoconferencing seminars were encouraged to make a donation to QIF that was within their means.
+Youth Grants in the amount of $500 helped support activist/researchers 18-35 (see details below).

 QIF Summer Research Seminars create a venue for spirit-led research using Quaker methods of discernment and reflection.
 The seminars are centered around research presentations that occur within a setting of collaborative discernment conducted as a “meeting for worship for sharing.”
 Emphasis is placed on supporting those who choose to present the work that they are doing through worship together, along with additional time for questions, clarification, and discussion.
 Time is also reserved for theme-based discussions, worship sharing, artistic and other creative sharing, and informal interactions among participants.
 More information about summer research seminars is available here.

-This year, which marks 20 years since QIF was established, the SRS will put less emphasis on presentation and discernment of individual research projects and more on theme-based discernment, led by groups of people interested in introducing and facilitating a theme-based session.
-Example themes of possible interest include:
+This year, which marks 20 years since QIF was established, the SRS put less emphasis on presentation and discernment of individual research projects and more on theme-based discernment, led by groups of people interested in introducing and facilitating a theme-based session.
+Themes of interest included:

 – Moving past colonial legacies and systemic racism